sciZer0/7/v/README.md

 Importantly, even though not each Voter might vote, and plus, a Voter might spend only their idle time on voting, nevertheless at best, massive competitive-votings, happening on the Vote blockchain, might additionally decrease the Vote token's real circulating supply significantly — of course, resulting in an additional rise in the voting power of the Vote token.
 </b></i>

+<h1>6 &nbsp Competitive Quadratic Voting</h1>

+On the Vote blockchain, a vote on each proposal lasts 30 days (6,480,000 slots, each Slot is 0.4 second).

+And, there is a specific voting system: Competitive Quadratic Voting.

+The "competitive" word means that on each proposal, competitive Voters may place their bets simultaneously: some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.

+> <b>The best decisions must overcome the Voting Power of rivals</b>.

+For example, while voting on a proposal — on appointing a certain person (Public Address) to the position of Contributor — some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.

+The "quadratic" word, in its turn, means that the Voting Power of each bet is calculated as a square root of the number of tokens.

+For example,

+* if Voter’s bet is 1 Hand, the Voting Power of this bet is 1
+* if Voter’s bet is 100 Hands, the Voting Power of this bet is 10
+* if Voter’s bet is 1,000,000 Hands, the Voting Power of this bet is 1,000

+and so on.

+At the last Slot (during each voting), the Voting Power of all the FOR bets are summarized and the Voting Power of all the AGAINST bets are also summarized.

+Plus, each decision is made by a margin of at least 15% – in other words, the Mandatory Margin is 15%.

+For example, if a vote on a certain proposal has accumulated in total:

+* FOR: 3,500,000,000 Voting Power<br>

+* AGAINST: 3,000,000,000 Voting Power

+then,

+<p>the Voting Margin is 16.67%<br>
+(3,500,000,000 / 3,000,000,000 - 1) * 100 = 16.67</p>

+and,

+16.67% > 15%.

+Since the Voting Margin of 16.67% is more than the Mandatory Margin of 15%, the decision is made.

+Additionally, in order for a vote to be valid, it must meet the required 5% voter turnout.